interlay/interlay.github.io/docs/start/issue.md

-# Issue PolkaBTC
+# Issue interBTC

-PolkaBTC allows you to receive a representation of BTC to be used any way you see fit in the Polkadot ecosystem.
+interBTC allows you to receive a representation of BTC to be used any way you see fit in the Polkadot ecosystem.
 To get you started, follow this guide.

 At the end of this guide you will have:

 - [x] Locked BTC with a collateralized Vault
-- [x] Issued your first PolkaBTC on the PolkaBTC app
+- [x] Issued your first interBTC on the interBTC app

 ## Video Guide